Together (Italy, 2020)

-Together (Insieme) is a Christian democracy political party in Italy.
+Together (Insieme) is a Christian-democratic political party in Italy.

 History

 The party was founded on 4 October 2020 by the economist Stefano Zamagni, President of the Pontifical Academy of Social Sciences and author of a Manifesto launched in 2019.
 On 4 July 2021, Eleonora Mosti, Giancarlo Infante and Maurizio Cotta were elected as Secretaries of the party.
 For the 2022 Italian local elections, the party ran at Lucca and Gorizia, where Together won three seats in the Municipal Council, and one seat in the Genoan Municipal Council.